qingkaikong/blog/2017_17_scikit-learn-1/README.md

     We have 150 data samples with 4 features

-The data is always a 2D array, shape (n_samples, n_features), although the original data may have had a different shape.
-The following prints out the target names and the representatoin of the target using 0, 1, 2.
-Each of them represent a class.
+The data is always a 2D array, shape (n\_samples, n\_features), although the original data may have had a different shape.
+The following prints out the target names and the representation of the target using 0, 1, 2.
+Each of them represents a class.

 ```python